aaronpdennis/congress-maps/README.md

 # Mapping US Congressional Districts

 Follow the steps below to create a web map of United States congressional districts from Census Bureau data using Mapbox.
+You can also use this to create a lat/lng-to-congressional district API.

 You will need an account on Mapbox.com.
 Then follow the commands below from the Mac OS X or Ubuntu terminal.